-The strategy has been developed with all our partners and with parents.
-The involvement of so many people and organisations to the strategy demonstrates a real strength in our partnership working and commitment to co-production.
+The strategy has been developed by co production with all our partners and with the oversight of RBWM multiagency SEND improvement partnership.
+The commitment of so many people and organisations to the strategy demonstrates a real strength in our partnership working.
 By further developing these existing partnerships and through joint planning and delivery of services, I am confident that we will continue to improve outcomes for children and young people with SEND.